vercel/modelfusion/examples/speech-streaming-vite-react-fastify/README.md

    ELEVENLABS_API_KEY="YOUR_ELEVENLABS_API_KEY"
    ```

-2. Increase the max completion tokens in `server.ts` (by default it generates a very short text)
+2. Increase the max completion tokens in `duplexStreamingFlow.ts` (by default it generates a very short text)

 3. Start the server: